Free digital copy

 Now that sushi is as familiar as cheese ‘n’ pickle, we’re branching out.
 We’ve eaten at Wagamama, Itsu and Yo!, and we want to have a go ourselves.
 Japanese cookbooks are launching as quickly as Yo!
-Sushi is replenishing sashimi on the belt: January saw The Japanese Table by Sofia Hellsten; February, Japanese in 7 by Kimiko Barber; and in March, Vegan Japan Easy appeared, by former Masterchef winner, Tim Anderson.
+Sushi is replenishing sashimi on the belt: last year saw The Japanese Table by Sofia Hellsten; Japanese in 7 by Kimiko Barber; Vegan Japan Easy, by former Masterchef winner Tim Anderson.
 A Mintel report in February 2019 showed more than one in five UK adults who had eaten ethnic in a restaurant or ordered ethnic takeaway in the previous three months “would be very interested in trying out Japanese ramen (wheat noodles with toppings)”.

-Eating out plus a growing awareness of Japanese culture, whether it’s last year’s Rugby World Cup, the sweater-rolling, tidying-up guru Marie Kondo or the Tokyo Olympics.
+Eating out plus a growing awareness of Japanese culture, whether it’s the sweater-rolling, tidying-up guru Marie Kondo or the Tokyo Olympics.
 “Cooking as a hobby is also a factor,” says Helen Best-Shaw, owner of the fussfreeflavours.com cookery blog.
 “People may not bother to cook on a weeknight - preferring ready meals - but they will cook a themed feast at the weekend.”

-Absolutely.
-The long lives of the Japanese have been linked to their traditional diet of green tea, soy, seaweed, fish, matcha and fermented foods like miso.
-SO WE’RE AIMING BEYOND SUSHI?
 Yes, we aspire to make katsu, teriyaki, yaki udon and ramen.
-The company Clearspring has seen a 24% rise in sales of Japanese noodles (year-on-year to September 2019, Nielsen).
+The company Clearspring saw a 24% rise in sales of Japanese noodles (year-on-year to September 2019, Nielsen).

 A cross between chip shop curry sauce and tikka masala.
-It’s so popular that last year Aldi was selling a Chicken Katsu Kiev.
+It’s so popular that Aldi recently sold a Chicken Katsu Kiev.

 Sake - fermented rice wine.
 At 14- 16% ABV, it is far less alcoholic than most people think.
 Serve chilled, room temperature or warm.
 The Wasabi Company has a range of Japanese teas including sencha, matcha and UK-grown green and purple shiso.